 Post-charge documents.
 Courts are split on whether post-complaint documents in civil litigation are conclusively or presumptively protected and therefore exempt from the FRCP privilege-log requirement.
 Compare, for example, First Horizon National Corporation v.
-Certain Underwriters at Lloyds, 2013 WL 11090763, at 2-5 (W.D.
+Certain Underwriters at Lloyds, 2013 WL 11090763, at \2-5 (W.D.
 Tenn.
 Feb.
 27, 2013) (rejecting party's blanket claim that all post-complaint documents were protected attorney-client communications or work product); with Prism Technologies, LLC v.
-Adobe Systems, Inc., 2011 WL 5523389, at 2 (D. Neb.
-2011) (holding that the defendant need not log communications that occurred after the date the litigation began).
+Adobe Systems, Inc., 2011 WL 5523389, at \2 (D. Neb.
+2011) (holding that communications between the parties and their attorneys that occurred after the date the litigation began need not be included on a privilege log, particularly in light of the extensive discovery requested), and cases cited there.
 See also the additional court decisions cited in Rice, 2 Attorney-Client Privilege in the U.S. § 11:8 (Dec.
-2018 Update) (arguing against such an exemption for post-complaint documents); and Douglas C. Rennie, Why the Beginning Should be the End: The Argument for Exempting Post-Complaint Materials from Rule 26(b)(5)(A)'s Privilege Log Requirement, 85 Tul.
+2019 Update) (arguing against such an exemption for post-complaint documents); and Douglas C. Rennie, Why the Beginning Should be the End: The Argument for Exempting Post-Complaint Materials from Rule 26(b)(5)(A)'s Privilege Log Requirement, 85 Tul.
 L. Rev. 109 (2010) (arguing for such an exemption).

 However, it appears that neither the Board nor any court to date has applied the exemption to post-charge or complaint documents in NLRB unfair labor practice proceedings.
 In NLRB v.
 Jackson Hospital, 257 F.R.D.
 302, 308 (D.D.C.
 2009), the court stated that "sophisticated counsel [might] agree that a certain category of information is so clearly likely to be work product that it need not even be logged on a privilege log."
-But the court did not itself exempt all post-charge or complaint documents from the privilege log requirement.
+But the court did not itself exempt all post-charge or complaint documents from the privilege-log requirement.

 Failure to submit a privilege log.
 If the party asserting the privilege failed to timely identify the document as privileged or demonstrate that an identified document is at least prima facie privileged in response to a subpoena, the judge may find that the privilege has been waived.
 See, e.g., In re Grand Jury Subpoena, above.
 Courts consider various factors, including the scope of the subpoena, the amount of time the party had to respond to the subpoena, whether the party had been afforded one or more prior opportunities to properly identify and adequately describe the documents it now claims are privileged, and whether the failure to comply was flagrant, deliberate, or in bad faith.
 See, e.g., EEOC v.
 BDO USA, LLC, above, 876 F.3d at 697; NLRB v.
-NPC International, Inc., above, 2017 WL 634713, at 9; In re Chevron Corp., 749 F.Supp.2d 141, 180-186 (S.D.
+NPC International, Inc., above, 2017 WL 634713, at \9; In re Chevron Corp., 749 F.Supp.2d 141, 180-186 (S.D.
 N.Y.), affd.
 409 Fed.
 Appx.
 393 (2d Cir.
 1010); and In re In-Store Advertising Securities Litigation, 163 F.R.D.
 452, 457 (S.D.
 N.Y.
 1995), and cases cited there.
 See also NLRB v.
 Jackson Hospital Corp., above, 257 F.R.D. at 307-308 (where a party fails to submit an adequate privilege log, the court may: (1) permit the party another chance to submit a more detailed log; (2) deem the inadequate log a waiver of the privilege; (3) conduct an in camera inspection of the withheld documents; or (4) conduct an in camera inspection of a select sample of the withheld documents).